TRISTAN-ORF/TRISTAN/docs/source/user_guide.md

 4. Collecting metadata for the top ranking predictions

 As a last step, RiboTIE and TIS Transformer collect metadata for the top predictions accross the full transcriptome.
-Several steps are performed that filter high-scoring ORFs from the final output table, [which can be altered by the user](#orf-property-filters).
+Several steps are performed that filter high-scoring ORFs from the final output table, such as [those defined by the user](#orf-property-filters), and [CDS variant filters](#CDS-variant-filters).

 :::{tip}
 :class: myclass1 myclass2